itschrismorris/pathstd/README.md

 * Only dependency is mimalloc, for memory management: https://github.com/microsoft/mimalloc.
 * Requires Windows, C++20, and the AVX2 instruction set.

-<b>Note: when needed, efficiency is chosen over "programmer safety".</b> Many of these functions are used in tight loops,
+<b>Note: Efficiency is chosen over "programmer safety".</b> Many of these functions are used in tight loops,
 where additional branching to check for every possible bad argument can slow things down.
 If you need additional safety, check your arguments before passing them in.